j-berg-au/BOUNDLESS/content/Rules/Narrative Play/index.md

 On a **Partial Success**, you may also forego a consequence to allow the player to **Succeed** with reduced **Reward**, particularly for **Controlled** rolls.
 #### Threats
-Instead of inflicting an immediate consequence, you may instead **Threaten** a more severe consequence.
+Instead of inflicting an immediate consequence, the Storymaster may instead **Threaten** a more severe consequence.
 This gives the players a chance to deal with the threat, but could lead to something severe.

 When issuing a **Threat**, describe the situation to the players.
 The monster pins down a player and prepares a worrying attack, a bad guy goes to sound the alarm, etc. Then, give the players a chance to prevent this using a single **Skill Check**.
 This check has no Risk or Reward.
 On a success, the consequence is avoided.
 On a failure, choose a consequence from the examples above (or make your own), and make it **twice as bad**.
 For example:
 - Inflict **2 Strain** instead of 1 on a Dangerous roll.